 There are very significant differences between advance care planning and voluntary assisted dying.
 Advance care planning is the process of discussing and choosing future health care and medical treatment options.
 It is about people making decisions about their medical treatment including future consent to, refusal or withdrawing of treatment, and substitute decision-making.
 All people can do advance care planning and all adults (and children in Victoria) are eligible to document an advance care directive.

 Voluntary assisted dying is the active taking or receiving of approved medication to end life for eligible persons.
-It is not permitted in Australia, with the exception of in Victoria.
-Western Australia has passed legislation for voluntary assisted dying and it will be available to people in mid-2021.
+In Australia it is currently permitted only in Victoria and Western Australia and is under consideration in other jurisdictions.

 Notification of death